-These milestones include regularly reviewing your progress, deciding when to do a particular task, specifying when to accomplish a part of the goal, etc. Before you begin, you should also define whether your goal is long-term or short-term; this will help you plan the timeline accordingly.
+These business milestones include regularly reviewing your progress, deciding when to do a particular task, specifying when to accomplish a part of the goal, etc. Before you begin, you should also define whether your goal is long-term or short-term; this will help you plan the timeline accordingly.

 Examples of SMART Goals

 A SMART goal is a tool every business needs to incorporate in their goal-setting process.
 Here are two examples that will help you better understand how to implement what we have just learned.

 - Goal: I want to increase my profits

 - Specific: I will increase my revenue by cutting down expenses and operational costs by moving to an affordable place.

 - Measurable: I will take up new projects and take new clients in the next 6 months.
 I will review my finances monthly to track progress.

 - Attainable: I will create new leads through promotion by referrals, social media, and brand networking, thereby increasing revenue through new clients.

 - Relevant: Relocation to a cheaper office will reduce costs, which I can further invest in marketing, contributing towards achieving the goal.

 - Time-bound: My profits would have been increased by the end of 6 months.
 I will set milestones to help me stay focused and motivated to achieve the goal.

 SMART Goal Statement: I want to increase my profits by cutting down some operational costs by moving to a cheaper place and using that capital to generate new leads that will help me increase revenue.
 I will review my financial progress monthly and set milestones to help me stay focused on the goal that I will achieve by the end of 6 months.